WHO ELECTS THE PRIME MINISTER OF INDIA?

 What is the Election Commission of India?
 What are its functions?

 The constitution of India has vested or bestowed in the Election Commission of India the superintendence, direction, and control of the entire process for conducting the elections to parliament, state legislative assemblies of every state, the President of India, and the Vice-President of India in the country.
-The ECI also conducts other elections related to Rajya Sabha, state legislative councils, and local governments through its state-level offices.
+The ECI also conducts other elections related to the Rajya Sabha, state legislative councils, and local governments through its state-level offices.

-The ECI is a permanent independent constitutional authority and was established in agreement with the constitution on 25th January 1950.
+The ECI is a permanent independent constitutional authority established in agreement with the constitution on 25th January 1950.
 Initially, the ECI had only one Chief Election Commissioner, but, presently the ECI consists of the Chief Election Commissioner and two Election Commissioners.

-The two additional Election Commissioners were appointed for the first time on 16th October 1989, but they had a short tenure till 1st January 1990.
-However, two additional Election Commissioners were appointed on 1st October 1993, and since then the ECI has Chief Election Commissioner and two Election Commissioners.
-Whenever there is a disagreement on an issue between the Chief Election Commissioner and Election Commissioners, the matter is decided by majority vote.
+Whenever there is a disagreement between the Chief Election Commissioner and Election Commissioners, the matter is decided by majority vote.
 The Chief Election Commissioner and the Election Commissioners enjoy the status of a Judge of the Supreme Court of India.
 The Chief Election Commissioner can be removed from office only by impeachment procedure.

 What is an Electronic Voting Machine (EVM)?